 5. Enabling Real-Time Response

-With advanced features like live streaming, body cameras allow transport staff to connect with security teams in real-time.
+With advanced features like live streaming, body cameras allow transport staff to connect with security teams in real time.
 Immediate access to on-the-ground footage enables quicker decision-making and faster deployment of assistance when needed.

 The statistics highlighted in The Guardian and BBC News articles are a wake-up call for the transport sector to act decisively.
 Body cameras offer a practical, effective solution to enhance safety, deter violence, and support victims.
 By integrating this technology, transport organizations can lead the way in creating safer journeys for all.